semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ### Through an API endpoint

 You can also send a `patch` request to the following endpoint: [Deployment > Project endpoint](https://semgrep.dev/api/v1/docs/#tag/Project/operation/semgrep_app.saas.handlers.repository.openapi_patch_project).
-Add the `primary_branch` key in the response body.
+Add the `primary_branch` key in the request body.